 5.7 Bias, Diameters

 There are two useful embellishments to the above mechanisms for EEXIST.
-One allows an offset ("bias") to be applied to each location; the other allows specification of a flow restriction ("diameter") to each location.
+One is allowing an offset ("bias") to be applied to each location; the other is allowing specification of a flow restriction ("diameter") to each location.